 Your doctor will prescribe eye drops that are often used for a month after your surgery.
 These drops will help the eye be more comfortable, heal properly, and reduce the risk of infection.
 You will be given an eye shield to wear over the eye for the first 24 hours after surgery.
 The shield will also be needed when sleeping for the week following your surgery.

-For the first week after surgery, avoid eye rubbing and heavy lifting (over 20 pounds).
+For the first week after surgery, avoid eye rubbing and heavy lifting.
 This avoids unnecessary pressure on the eye.
 Take things easy for 1-2 weeks after the surgery.
 Do not go swimming or use a hot tub for 2 weeks after the surgery.
 Most people take a week off from work after the surgery (this may not be necessary depending on your job specifics).

 If you have a cataract in the other eye and it is bothersome, you can proceed with the second eye surgery once the first eye is healed, if this was your plan with your doctor.
 You are not obligated to do the surgery on the second eye.